meyeringh/OpenSubz/README.md

 ### Functional

-- Add subscriptions and details like costs, billing interval, conract durations and cancelation period
+- Add subscriptions and details like costs, billing interval, contract durations and cancelation period
 - Show all subscriptions and their costs
 - Show days until next billing
 - Switch subscription cost overview to daily, weekly, monthly and yearly